Credit for Prior Learning

 Georgian Court University students may earn up to 30 credits for prior learning through challenge examinations and portfolio review through designated academic courses.
 This is in addition to the 90 transfer credits that students may transfer as traditional college courses, standardized tests (e.g., CLEP, DSST, and NYU language examinations), and credits evaluated through services like American Council on Education (ACE), such as those for military service, police or fire academy training.

 Transcripts for credits already earned may be sent to email@example.com for review.

-For credits that have not yet been earned, students must obtain written approval from the major advisor and the registrar prior to taking any of these examinations.
+For credits that have not yet been earned, students must obtain written approval from the major advisor and the Office of Admission Transfer Team prior to taking any of these examinations.
 Transfer Credit forms are available on the Office of the Registrar’s web page at https://georgian.edu/academics/registrar/.
 Credit will be given only if credit has not already been awarded or earned for the related course content.

 Additional information can be found in the Academic Catalog.

 The department chair and school dean will determine if a challenge exam/portfolio assessment option can be taken for a particular course.
-Challenge examinations/portfolio assessments, in other words, may be offered upon request by a student, if the department chair and the dean approve it.
+Challenge examinations/portfolio assessments, in other words, may be offered upon the request of a student, if the department chair and the dean approve it.

 Students with military experience and training should have an official copy of their Joint Services (military) transcript, showing American Council on Education (ACE) credit recommendations, sent to email@example.com.

 Students who have completed police or fire academy training should have an official copy of their transcript sent from the academy to firstname.lastname@example.org.

 Provide copies of credits earned in training to become an EMT to email@example.com.